roshan076/SciPy-Computing/01. cipher-string-manipulation/description.md

 - `offset`: The number of positions to shift the alphabet.

 ### Vigenère Cipher
-The Vigenère Cipher is used by calling the `vigenere()` function.
+The Vigenère cipher is used by calling the `vigenere()` function.
 It takes three arguments:
 - `message`: The text to be encrypted/decrypted.
 - `key`: Key used to encrypt/decrypt the message.
 - `direction`: Default value 1 for straight process.